krishnadale007/aws-homwork/README.md

 In static web pages, Pages will remain same until someone changes it manually Static Web Pages are simple in terms of complexity.
 In static web pages, Information are change rarely.
-In static web pages, Information are change rarely.
 In Static Web Pages, database is not used.
 Static web pages are written in languages such as: HTML, JavaScript, CSS, etc.